adam-stokes/Skryf-Theme-Booshka/README.md

 # NAME

-App::skryf::Theme::Booshka - Base theme for Skryf
+Skryf::Theme::Booshka - Base theme for Skryf

 # SYNOPSIS

-    use App::skryf::Theme::Booshka;
+    use Skryf::Theme::Booshka;

 # DESCRIPTION

-App::skryf::Theme::Booshka is a base theme for Skryf
+Skryf::Theme::Booshka is a base theme for Skryf

 # AUTHOR